4.5/5 - (48 votes)

-If you’re feeling particularly feisty and patriotic and you’re about to set foot in battle… then stop right there because chances are you’re probably too young or inexperienced to fight a war yet.
-But these characters sure aren’t!
-And these shows are here to tell you all about them.
-Here we have ranked our list of the 30+ best war anime series you should be checking out.
-Right now.
-From Attack on Titan and Grave of Fireflies to Violet Evergarden and Valkyria Chronicles, we have it all!
+If you’re feeling spirited and patriotic, ready to march into battle… hold on a second!
+Chances are, you’re probably a bit too young or inexperienced to be fighting in any wars just yet.
+But these anime characters?
+They’re more than ready for action!
+We’ve put together a ranked list of the 30+ best war anime series that you won’t want to miss.
+From Attack on Titan and Grave of the Fireflies to Violet Evergarden and Valkyria Chronicles, we’ve covered it all!

 43. Seikai no Monshou